 By: Ms. Faith

-We started April off by talking about the seven continents: Asia, Africa, North America, South America, Antarctica, Europe and Australia.
+For the month of April we talked about the seven continents: Asia, Africa, North America, South America, Antarctica, Europe and Australia.
 We learned that Africa, is where the elephants, giraffes and lions live.
 South America has tropical forests and one of the longest rivers in the world the Amazon River.
 North America is where we live.
 Europe and Asia are together on the map, but Australia is an island where the kangaroo and koala bear live.
 Last but not least Antarctica is way down below frozen and home to the penguins.

 In kindergarten lesson we learned more parts of speech.
 We learned that a pronoun (I, me, he, she, herself, you, it, that, they, each, few, many, who, whoever, whose, someone, everybody, etc.) is a word that takes the place of a noun.
 That an adjective describes a noun.
 Adverbs describe verbs.
-That prepositions are ‘where’ words not a ‘where’ wolf.
+That conjunctions connect two sentences or phrases acting like a bridge.

 By: Ms. Faith